-The pretensioners are triggered by the front airbag control module (see Airbag Section).
+The pretensioners are triggered by the Airbag Control Module (refer to information on Airbags in this section).
 Like the front airbags, the pretensioners are single use items.
 After a collision that is severe enough to deploy the airbags and pretensioners, both must be replaced.